-In respect of Aboriginal engagement, the Company's diversity objectives in 2019 were as follows:
+In respect of Aboriginal engagement, the Company's diversity objectives in 2022 were as follows:

-- Continue to grow and develop the Company's Aboriginal workforce; and - Continue to increase partnering with local Kimberley Aboriginal businesses to provide services.
+- · Continue to grow and develop the Company's Aboriginal workforce; and - Continue to increase partnering with local Kimberley Aboriginal businesses to provide services.

 Buru has a number of Nyikina Mangala, Yawuru and Warrwa Aboriginal employees both at the Ungani Oilfield, and to support our Kimberley operations more generally.
-The Company continues to comply with the relevant Ungani Traditional Owner agreements and is exceeding its targets for Aboriginal employment including recruiting an additional Aboriginal employee at our Ungani Oilfield during 2019.
+The Company continues to comply with the relevant Ungani Traditional Owner agreements and is meeting its targets for Aboriginal employment.
 Buru continues to provide support for local Aboriginal ranger groups for key areas in which we operate and continues to put preference on contracting local Kimberley Aboriginal businesses to provide services.
-There was a ~95% increase in the value of contracts delivered by Aboriginal businesses in 2019 compared to 2018.
 Services were provided by Aboriginal businesses in the areas of civil works, rehabilitation operations, site security and inspections and environmental monitoring.
-These same diversity objectives will continue into 2020.
+These same diversity objectives will continue into 2022.
+Further information is included in the Company's Sustainability Report.